jks85/RegressionModels/README.md

 The project examines relationship between vehicle fuel efficiency (miles per gallon) and transmission (automatic vs manual).
 The data comes from the mtcars data set in R and all analysis is performed in R. The analysis includes exploratory data analysis, regression modeling, model selection and inference on regression coefficients.

-***NOTE: the markdown document for the project does not currently have the plot images.

 In the future I may add other regression projects of my own to this repo.